RVA311

 GIS-First Location Resolution

 Consumer apps can accept approximate locations.
-Municipal systems cannot—a pothole report must resolve to an exact street address that city crews can find.
-We built a dual-layer location system that combines Google Maps for user interface with the city's authoritative GIS for address validation and service routing.
+Municipal systems cannot.
+A pothole report has to resolve to an exact street address that city crews can find.
+The app pairs Google Maps for the interface with the city's authoritative GIS for address validation and service routing.

 Request Deduplication Engine

 Duplicate reports waste city resources and frustrate citizens.
-We implemented spatial clustering algorithms that identify similar requests within proximity thresholds, surfacing them to users before submission.
+Similar requests are clustered by proximity and surfaced to the user before they submit.
 The upvoting system channels citizen frustration into signal rather than noise.

 Legacy API Orchestration